Analyticity results in Bernoulli Percolation: Introduction

-Most of percolation theory is concerned with phase transitions, and so a lot of its earlier work focused on the smoothness of functions like $\chi$ and $\theta$ that describe the macroscopic behaviour of its clusters.
-Kunz \& Souillard \cite{KunSou} proved that the average number of clusters per site $\kappa$ (the analogue of the free energy in the Ising model) is analytic for small enough $p$, and has a singularity at $p_c$ for percolation on $\Z^d, d>1$.
-Grimmett \cite{GriDif} proved that $\kappa$ is $C^\infty$ for $d=2$.
-A breakthrough was made by Kesten \cite{Ke81}, who proved that $\kappa$ and $\chi$ are analytic for $p\in [0,p_c)$ for all $d$.\footnote{The threshold $p_T$ in Kesten's original formulation was later shown to coincide with $p_c$ by Aizenman \& Barsky \cite{AizBar}.} Smoothness results are harder to obtain in the supercritical interval $(p_c,1]$, partly because the cluster size distribution $P_n:=\Pr_t(|C(o)| = m)$ has an exponential tail below $p_c$ (\Sr{sec ABP}) but not above $p_c$ \cite{AiDeSoLow}.
+Except for the special case of $\kappa$ on $\Z^2$ (and other planar lattices), smoothness results are harder to obtain in the supercritical interval $(p_c,1]$, partly because the cluster size distribution $P_n:=\Pr_p(|C(o)| = n)$ has an exponential tail below $p_c$ (\Sr{sec ABP}) but not above $p_c$ \cite{AiDeSoLow}.
 Still, it is known that $\theta, \kappa$, and the `truncation' $\chi^f$ of $\chi$ are infinitely differentiable for $p\in (p_c,1]$ on $\Z^d$ (see \cite{ChChNeBer} or \cite[\S 8.7]{Grimmett} and references therein).
 It is a well-known open problem, dating back to \cite{Ke81} at least, and appearing in several textbooks (\cite[Problem 6]{KestenBook},\cite{GrimmettDisordered,Grimmett}), whether $\theta$ is analytic for $p\in (p_c,1]$.
-Partial progress was made by Braga et.al.\ \cite{BrPrSa,BrPrSaSco}, who showed that $\theta$ is analytic for $p$ close enough to 1.
-In this paper we fully answer this question in the affirmative in the 2-dimensional case (\Trs{theta analytic 2D} and~\ref{triangular}).
-We also answer the corresponding question, asked by G\"unter et.\ al. \cite{PenroseBooleanModel}, for the Boolean model (\Tr{Boolean}).
+Partial progress was made by Braga et al. \ \cite{BrPrSaSco,BrPrSa}, who showed that $\theta$ is analytic for $p$ close enough to $1$.
+In this paper we fully answer this question in the affirmative (\Tr{analytic}).
+We also answer the corresponding questions, asked by Michelen et al. \cite{MiPeRoQue}, for Galton-Watson trees (\Tr{thm GW}), and by G\"unter et al. \cite{PenroseBooleanModel} for the Boolean model in $\R^2$ (\Tr{Boolean}).

 Part of the interest for this question comes form Griffiths' \cite{Griffiths} discovery of models, constructed by applying the Ising model on 2-dimensional percolation clusters, in which the free energy is infinitely differentiable but not analytic.
 This phenomenon is since called a \defi{Griffiths singularity}, see \cite{EntGri} for an overview and further references.
+We remark that the importance of Griffiths' discovery is that such a behaviour is possible for functions arising in statistical mechanics.
+For arbitrary functions this is not a surprise, as `most' $C_\infty$ functions on $[0,1]$ are nowhere analytic \cite{CatDif}.